-The vast majority of site visitors may find that have to pay for IVF without direct insurance.
+The vast majority of site visitors may find that have to pay without direct coverage.
 Purchasing supplemental health insurance that covers IVF adds to your costs of getting pregnant.
-Anything that reduces what is paid upfront can make these premiums more affordable.
-If that describes your situation you may find some assistance in several areas.
+Make these premiums more affordable by reducing what you pay upfront.
+If that describes your situation, you may find some assistance in several areas.

 If you are unable to find a medical plan that covers In Vitro Fertilization, you may need to utilize a refund plan.
 These programs provide you an opportunity to purchase multiple cycles at a discount, and receive most or all of your money back if you fail to take home a baby.
-There are two hidden advantages of refund plans that every couple should know that lowers costs, and provides financial security.
+There are two hidden advantages of refund plans.
+You can lower costs, and provide financial security.

 IVF Costs and Success Rates